 Greece has deployment capabilities for the Aegean, the Ionian Sea and the central Levantine basin.
 Float deployments in 2016 will be performed according to the plans of the Greek-Argo research infrastructure.
 The main goal within 2016 is to continue the development of the Greek-Argo infrastructure array in accordance with MEDARGO and the EuroArgo infrastructure.
 Future deployments are a function of the operational needs of the Greek Argo network and the current coverage of areas of interest.
-Although the final decisions for the areas that floats will be deployed may change, the plan for 2016 generally includes:
+Although the final decisions for the areas that floats will be deployed may change, the plan for 2017 generally includes:

-- 2 float deployments in the Southern Aegean (where Myrtoan and Cretan Sea meet)one of which will concern a DOVA Argo float (equipped with dissolved oxygen sensor) - 1 float deployment in the Northern Aegean - 1 float deployment in the Ionian Sea, since the Argo coverage in the area is good
+- 1 float deployment in the South Aegean (where Myrtoan and Cretan Sea meet)-one of which will concern a DOVA Argo float (equipped with dissolved oxygen sensor)

+- 1 float deployment in the North Aegean

+- 1 float deployment in the Ionian Sea

+- 2 float deployments in the Levantine Sea